James Millar (Australian actor): Musical theatre

-He has previously appeared in Oklahoma! for The Production Company at the State Theatre in Melbourne, The Adventures of Snugglepot and Cuddlepie for Company B Belvoir directed by Neil Armfield, starred in both seasons of the comedy BoyBand in Sydney, played the principal role of Frederic Vern in the world premiere production of Eureka at Melbourne's Her Majesty's Theatre for the Melbourne International Arts Festival, recorded and toured with ShowQueen: Live in both Sydney and Melbourne, starred in the critically acclaimed song cycle LoveBites, and played the role of Peter in Sondheim's Company at Sydney's Theatre Royal.
+Millar appeared in Oklahoma! for The Production Company at the State Theatre in Melbourne, and The Adventures of Snugglepot and Cuddlepie for Company B Belvoir directed by Neil Armfield.
+He starred in both seasons of the comedy BoyBand in Sydney, played the principal role of Frederic Vern in the world premiere production of Eureka at Melbourne's Her Majesty's Theatre for the Melbourne International Arts Festival, recorded and toured with ShowQueen: Live in both Sydney and Melbourne, starred in the critically acclaimed song cycle LoveBites, and played the role of Peter in Sondheim's Company at Sydney's Theatre Royal.

-Millar was cast in the defunct production of Floyd Collins for the Kookaburra Theatre Company, however he, like the rest of the cast made himself available for a one-off concert performance on 3 May 2010.
+Millar was cast in the defunct production of Floyd Collins for the Kookaburra Theatre Company; however he, like the rest of the cast, made himself available for a one-off concert performance on 3 May 2010.
 This production also starred Peter Cousens, Michael Falzon, Trisha Crowe and Queenie van de Zandt.

-In 2009, Millar performed in the Australian premiere of the off-Broadway musical Gutenberg!
-The Musical!, starred as Chucky in Jerry Springer: The Opera at the Sydney Opera House, and appeared at Sydney's Ensemble Theatre in the lead role of Mitchell Green in the premiere of The Little Dog Laughed by Douglas Carter Beane.
+In 2009, he performed in the Australian premiere of the off-Broadway musical Gutenberg!
+The Musical!; starred as Chucky in Jerry Springer: The Opera at the Sydney Opera House; and appeared at Sydney's Ensemble Theatre in the lead role of Mitchell Green in the premiere of The Little Dog Laughed by Douglas Carter Beane.

-He also featured in the Australian Premiere of Grey Gardens for The Production Company, The Ring Cycle at The Royal Opera House, Covent Garden, and toured the UK in Chess as Molokov in 2013.
+In 2013, he featured in the Australian premiere of Grey Gardens for The Production Company, The Ring Cycle at the Royal Opera House in London, and toured the UK in Chess as Molokov.

 In April 2014, Millar was announced for the ensemble cast of the US arena tour of Jesus Christ Superstar, starring Ben Forster and John Lydon.
 However, the tour was subsequently cancelled.

 In April 2015, it was announced that Millar would play Miss Trunchbull in the Australian premiere season of Matilda the Musical opening in Sydney in July.

-He followed this successful run with a star turn as Alan Bennett opposite Miriam Margolyes in the Melbourne Theatre Company’s “The Lady in the Van”.
+He followed this successful run with a star turn as Alan Bennett opposite Miriam Margolyes in the Melbourne Theatre Company's The Lady in the Van.

+In 2023, Millar was invited to direct Sweeney Todd: The Demon Barber of Fleet Street at the Elder Conservatorium in Adelaide, South Australia.

 BBC Radio Voice of Musical Theatre

-In 2006 he was invited to Cardiff for BBC Radio 2's "Voice of Musical Theatre", one of only a select few international artists featured to perform each year.
+In 2006 he was invited to Cardiff for BBC Radio 2's Voice of Musical Theatre, one of only a select few international artists featured to perform each year.